braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards.md

   - Web

 guide_top_header: "Content Card Customization"
-guide_top_text: "Customizing Content Cards and the feed in which they are located can be done during onboarding or as you continue to grow using Braze.
-Before customizing, Engineering and Marketing teams should work together to determine what customization approach works best for your brand needs."
+guide_top_text: "Customizing Content Cards and the in which they are located feed can be done during onboarding or as you continue to grow using Braze.
+Before customizing, developers should work with their marketing team to determine what customization approach works best for your brand needs."
 description: "This landing page links to various ways to customize Braze SDK Content Cards for multiple platforms."

 guide_featured_title: "Section Articles"